phluid61/internet-drafts/file-scheme/draft.md

 # Similar Technologies

-* The WHATWG defines a living URL standard {{WHATWG-URL}}, which includes algorithms for interpreting file URIs (as URLs).
+* The WHATWG URL specification {{WHATWG-URL}} defines browser behavior for a variety of inputs, including file URIs.
+As a living document, it changes to reflect updates in browser behavior.
+As a result, its algorithms and syntax definitions may or may not be consistent with this specification.
+Implementors should be aware of this possible discrepancy if they expect to share file URIs with browsers that follow the WHATWG specification.

 * The Universal Naming Convention (UNC) {{MS-DTYP}} defines a string format that can perform a similar role to the file URI scheme in